CCER-RMP/NCES/README.md

 python export.py
 ```

-Downloading and loading take the most time.
+Downloading and loading take the most time (several minutes).
 Creating the models is pretty fast.

 ## Notes